hellokathy/6300Spring15Team10Mirror/Project2/D1/UseCaseModel.md

 **Add Customer**
 -----------------
 This will allow the manager to add a new customer to the system.
 In order to add customers the
 system will need to be run on an Android device.
+Once this use case is complete, the customer
+must be input into the system and saved into the database for future access, then the system
+will revert to the initial screen.

 **Scenario**
 - Manager opens system and selects "Add new customer"